Social media metrics don’t always give you the big picture.

 Read more about machine learning in this article I wrote for Netguru.

 Finally, sentiment analysis adds meaning to the other numerical values you gain with your social media updates.
-After all, you want to avoid negative talk about you and celebrate (stimulate) the positive moments.
+After all, you want to avoid negative talk about yourself and celebrate (stimulate) the positive moments.

 Leveraging social sentiment analysis in your business life has a huge impact on your productivity.
 No longer do you need to collect and check comments manually – everything is sorted, charts are beautifully automated and visually appealing.